Australian Age of Dinosaurs

 - five coelurosaurs cast in bronze.

-The exhibition will be a welcome addition to Australia's largest dinosaur fossil collection.
-Supporting the new attractions will be key operational infrastructure including:
+The March of the Titanosaurs Exhibition is already a welcome addition to Australia's largest dinosaur fossil collection, supporting key operational infrastructure including:

 - paths